Unlocking Your Style to Find Your Dream Wedding Dress

 [Featured gowns by Cynthia Grafton-Holt Couture - Camela - Top right | Bronte gown Bottom Left | Zaha - Bottom Left | Amelia Robe Bottom Right | Centre - Mala Gown

 Perfection has multiple angles in much the same way that 'beauty is in the eye of the beholder'.
 There is nothing more rewarding than the happy tears that fall as my client views her reflection in the mirror to admire the work of the bespoke corset redefining and reshaping her body through clever pattern engineering.
 The moment when she sees herself as beyond beautiful - is the moment the dream dress is borne.
-And for those brides-to-be who perhaps don't yet require as much support, it might be a little hidden help in the bust department, a restyling of a neckline, or reshaping the volumne to flatter the tiny frame - what ever the requirement, re-assured, our goal is to achieve the ultimate wedding dress design that will elevate you for the occasion.
+And for those brides-to-be who perhaps don't fully appreciate the benefits of support, from a little hidden help in the bust department, to reshaping the volumne to flatter the tiny frame - what ever the requirement, rest-assured, our goal is to achieve the ultimate fit in wedding dress design that will elevate you for the occasion.

 Wedding Dress Shopping Tips

-What to wear and how to dress for a wedding dress shopping appointment is another factor or stress point for first time brides - so as a general guide, here is what we recommend.
+What to wear and how to dress for a wedding dress shopping appointment is another factor or stress point for first time brides - so as a general guide to help you get started here is what we recommend.

 Underwear - Wear nude or flesh colored bra and panties.
 In addition, take along a strapless bra for those strapless dress or illusion necklines that you are bound to encounter.